-Plant and equipment are depreciated on a straight-line basis over the estimated useful lives after taking into account the estimated residual value.
+Plant and equipment and investment property are depreciated on a straight-line basis over the estimated useful lives after taking into account the estimated residual value.
 The company reviews the estimated useful lives of the assets regularly based on the factors that include asset utilisation, internal technical evaluation, technological changes, environmental and anticipated use of the assets tempered by related industry benchmark information in order to determine the amount of depreciation expense to be recorded during any reporting period.
 Changes in the expected level of use of the assets and the company's historical experience with similar assets after taking into account anticipated technological changes could impact the economic useful lives and the residual values of the assets, therefore future depreciation charges could be revised.
 Any changes in the economic useful lives could impact the depreciation charges and consequently affect the company's result.
-The carrying amount of the company's property, plant and equipment at 31 March 2024 was S\$ 471,385 (2023: S\$ 656,204).
+The carrying amount of the company's property, plant and equipment at 31 March 2024 was US\$3,382 (2023: US\$4,265).

-ii) Impairment of property, plant and equipment
+ii) Impairment of property, plant and equipment and investment property

 The company reviews the carrying amounts of the assets as at each end of the reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the assets' recoverable amount or value in use is estimated.
-Determining the value in use of property, plant and equipment, which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, require the company to make estimates and assumptions that can materially affect the financial statements.
+Determining the value in use of property, plant and equipment and investment property, which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, require the company to make estimates and assumptions that can materially affect the financial statements.
 Any resulting impairment loss could have a material adverse impact on the company's financial condition and results of operations.